hexana/LLMPDFReader/README.md

 how to login to huggingface cli?
 In one of the setup, I was able to without any issues with command huggingface-cli login.
 In another setup (on mac), I had to run the command echo "export PATH=\"`python3 -m site --user-base`/bin:\$PATH\"" >> ~/.bashrc source ~/.bashrc and then called  huggingface-cli login.This will ask huggingface api token.

-8. On the same terminal, where you logged in to  huggingface-cli,  download the model and tokenizer.
+8.On the same terminal, where you logged in to  huggingface-cli,  download the model and tokenizer.
 Use the code I have attached in git LLMDownloader.py, change the path where you want to save the model and tokenizer.
 Run using
 Python LLMDownloader.py
 The path will be used in another file to use the downloaded model.
 Notice we can change the default path for hugging face home, which is under ./cache for model, dataset etc.

-9. Now use the code PDFQA.py to get answers from pdf.
+9.Now use the code PDFQA.py to get answers from pdf.
 Update the code for the location of pdf files as well as for the model and tokenizer file.
 You can notice how the tokenizer and model are used in this file.
 I am not going into details of each method/code as there is already plenty of material available online.

 Hope you will be able to execute a LLM model for your project.